 - 1. The client's cash grant will be corrected by an adjustment to regular monthly payments immediately following the discovery and verification of the overpayment and after discussion with the client. - 2.
-Recovery shall take into consideration undue hardship on the client.
+Recovery will take into consideration undue hardship on the client.
 Future payments will be reduced until the total overpayment has been recovered.
-In no case shall the reduction exceed 25% of the cash grant in any given month.
+The reduction will never exceed 25% of the cash grant in any given month.

-If a case closes prior to the LEKT TANF Program recouping the over-payment amount and the client does not make arrangements to repay the program or fails to follow through with the repayment plan, the case may be referred to the Tribal Prosecutor.
+If a case closes prior to the LEKT TANF Program recouping the overpayment amount and the client does not make arrangements to repay the program or fails to follow through with the repayment plan, the case may be referred to the Tribal Prosecutor.
 The amount owed will also be entered into the database and set up for deduction from future cash grants.
 If the case is reopened, the collection will be reinstated.
-If the client closes their case because of full time employment with the Tribe, the LEKT TANF Program will make arrangements with the Tribe and client to have an amount deducted from their check each pay period until the over-payment is recovered.
+If the client closes their case because of full-time employment with the Tribe, the LEKT TANF Program will make arrangements with the Tribe and client to have an amount deducted from their check each pay period until the overpayment is recovered.

-If a Child Only Case closes at no fault of the caretaker relative, an overpayment will not be sought.
+If a Child-Only Case closes due to no fault of the caretaker relative, the Program will not seek an overpayment recovery.

-Payee Services: A payee will be provided by the LEKT TANF Program or in partnership with another agency or individual by request or by indication of need and as determined to provide for the children in accordance with the first purpose of TANF.
+Payee Services: When there is a need or as requested by the client, a payee will be provided by the LEKT TANF Program or in partnership with another agency or individual in accordance with the first purpose of TANF.
 Payments may also be made directly to vendors as needed.